-This was implemented because it has been a common feature request that there be a way to specify how cloud-config YAML "dictionaries" provided as user-data are merged together when there are multiple YAML files to merge together (say when performing an #include).
+The ability to merge user data sections is a feature that was implemented by popular request.
+It was identified that there should be a way to specify how cloud-config YAML "dictionaries" provided as user data are handled when there are multiple YAML files to be merged together (e.g., when performing an #include).

-Since previously the merging algorithm was very simple and would only overwrite and not append lists, or strings, and so on it was decided to create a new and improved way to merge dictionaries (and their contained objects) together in a way that is customizable, thus allowing for users who provide cloud-config user-data to determine exactly how their objects will be merged.
+The previous merging algorithm was very simple and would only overwrite (and not append).
+So, it was decided to create a new and improved way to merge dictionaries (and their contained objects) together in a customisable way, thus allowing users who provide cloud-config user data to determine exactly how their objects will be merged.

-For example.
+For example: